SDVoE LIVE! on demand

 Justin Kennington (16:14):

-Yeah, yeah.
 It’s true.
 I do.
 I guess the challenges aren’t where I thought they might be.
 They’re in a little bit different places.
 We did spend a good amount of time making sure that the lighting was right in here, and I learned how much a key that is.
 Matt highlighted it.
 But there’s a lot to learn about lighting that I didn’t know.
-But meanwhile, I think the big lesson and, Matt, you can tell me if I’m telling tales out of school here, but the big lesson is just get some lighting.
+Meanwhile, I think the big lesson and, Matt, you can tell me if I’m telling tales out of school here, but the big lesson is just get some lighting.
 Just get some lighting and point at you, and don’t point it at the camera.
-And you’re going to be a hundred times better off than everybody else who’s back-lit by their front living room window and has their camera pointed at the sun.
+You’re going to be a hundred times better off than everybody else who’s back-lit by their front living room window and has their camera pointed at the sun.

 Justin Kennington (16:56):

 Just the other day, I was on a Zoom call with my children.
 They were with me, and we were doing a class.
-And one of the other children in class was sitting in front of a brightly lit window with the camera pointed out the window and this just shadowy figure of a child.
+One of the other children in class was sitting in front of a brightly lit window with the camera pointed out the window and this just shadowy figure of a child.
 And my four-year-old says, “What’s wrong with their camera?
 Why can’t I see this kid?”
 “Well, I’ll take you down to the basement later and explain.”

 Matt Dodd (17:19):